 "With Orderful, we have visibility and control over our EDI.
 It's great to finally own the keys to the kingdom and not rely on outside parties."Derek Wu — Business Applications Manager, Liquid Death

 The Order Fulfillment interface shows the platform at scale: 1,109 orders active, 550 completed.
 Purchase orders from Walmart.
 Workflow status tracked across every transaction step.
 Validation errors surfaced inline with clear remediation paths.
-For a small vendor, this was infrastructure they could never have built themselves — delivered through a web interface they could use on day one.
+For a small vendor, this was infrastructure they could never have built themselves — accessible through a web interface they could use on day one.

 The 856 Advance Ship Notice screen is WebEDI in its most detailed form: a structured, guided document creation interface that walks a vendor through shipping details, item quantities, package information, and transaction references.
 Every field is labeled.
 Every section is collapsible.
 The workflow status bar at the bottom tracks where this document sits in the broader order lifecycle.